holmes-ShyftFi/Todo-Managerment/README.md

 ### TODO MANAGEMENT – ODOO TRAINING MODULE SPEC

-_Module name_: training_todo
+Module name: training_todo
-_Purpose:_ This module is designed as a learning project for Odoo developers.
+Purpose: This module is designed as a learning project for Odoo developers.
 It covers core Odoo concepts such as models, views, workflows, wizards, security, record rules, activities, cron jobs, and basic reporting.

 ## 1. Functional Specification
 Overview: The module provides a Todo / Task management system where users can create, assign, track, and complete tasks.